Mohamedosama-dev/Data_Science_Project/README.md

 The confusion matrix provides insights into the classification model's performance by showing the number of true positive, false positive, true negative, and false negative predictions.

 ### Residual Plots
-Residual plots are used to visualize the residuals (errors) of the regression models, helping to understand the distribution of prediction errors.
+Residual plots are used to visualize the residuals  of the regression models, helping to understand the distribution of prediction .